AIENGINE/Aws_Microservices_Demo/README.md

     Now in this terminal issue the following commands using helm to setup Postgresql on K8s in EKS.
 Navigate to db directory.
 Note the parameters used for seting-up postgresql on eks.
 Some of the parameters mentioned in the shell script are resources that must be provisioned before running the script.
-Moreover, take not on the variables used as these variables are necessary to log into the postgresql running inside the pod.
+Moreover, examine the variables used, as these variables are necessary to log into the postgresql running inside the pod.
 Follow the instruction output as populated in "helm_instruction_output.txt". <br>

         bash helm_postgresql.sh